aaaxy/jobSonar/README.md

-# Job Search Agent
+# jobSonar

-Automated daily pipeline that scrapes job listings, ranks them against your resume using an LLM, emails a digest of top matches, and tracks application status in Google Sheets.
-Runs on GitHub Actions (free).
+Automated job-search agent: a daily pipeline that scrapes job listings, ranks them against your resume with an LLM judge, emails a digest of top matches, and tracks application status in Google Sheets.
+Runs free on GitHub Actions.

 ## Pipeline